helsbels-del/Project-1/README.md

 ## **Introduction**
 The Moving Cat Pilates Studio, is a fictional Pilates Studio that I have created a website for to help inform people about the history of Pilates and how it first came about and how, at the Moving Cat Pilates Studio’s around the UK, all the MC Pilates instructors, or the Elders, have been taught to the standards of Joseph Pilates who invented the Pilates moves back in the first world war helping injured soldiers.
 Aswell as being a club to join, via the join us page, and offering fixed classes and one-two-one sessions, the website includes a history page with a link to an informative animated video which tells the story of Pilates.
 It is targeted at a wide audience as Pilates is available for anyone at any level, from beginner to advanced.
 We offer a free taster session prior to joining so that the user can be sure it is something they would like to join and is important to introduce people who may not have done Pilates before and it can be quite a commitment to join a club without trying it first.

+I have update my website for a second submission, November 2024.

+I have used the I am responsive website to show my website on different sized screens.

+![Am I Responsive](assets/images/amIresponsive.png)

 ## **My starting website features**
 ### **Header**
 The Moving Cat Pilates Studio, is a fictional Pilates Studio that I have created a website for to help inform people about the history of Pilates and how it first came about and how, at the Moving Cat Pilates Studio’s around the UK, all the MC Pilates instructors, or the Elders, have been taught to the standards of Joseph Pilates who invented the Pilates moves back in the first world war helping injured soldiers.
 Aswell as being a club to join, via the join us page, and offering fixed classes and one-two-one sessions, the website includes a history page with a link to an informative animated video which tells the story of Pilates.
 It is targeted at a wide audience as Pilates is available for anyone at any level, from beginner to advanced.
 We offer a free taster session prior to joining so that the user can be sure it is something they would like to join and is important to introduce people who may not have done Pilates before and it can be quite a commitment to join a club without trying it first.

-I have update my website for a second submission, November 2024.

-I have used the I am responsive website to show my website on different sized screens.

-![Am I Responsive](assets/images/amIresponsive.png)

-I have updated the header so that now on the smaller screens the nav bar is displayed vertically which looks much better rather than the nav bar being spreadover two lines when it was horizontal on the smaller screens.
+I have now updated the header so that now on the smaller screens the nav bar is displayed vertically which looks much better rather than the nav bar being spreadover two lines when it was horizontal on the smaller screens.
 See additional screen shots below of the new header layout.
 I also added the clamp funtion to the font size of the nav bar text, similar the the H!, so that the text size alters in response to the screen size.
 I also added the bold feature so that the active page is now written in bold.

 Header at 320px width